percona/k8spg-docs/docs/postgis.md

 Due to the large size and domain specifics of this extension, Percona provides separate PostgreSQL Distribution images with it.

+## Deploy the Operator with PostGIS-enabled database cluster

 Following steps will allow you to deploy PostgreSQL cluster with these images.

 1. Clone the percona-postgresql-operator repository: